ZukunFCS/fcs-doc-advanced/doc/experiments/002_pipeline_comparison.md

 ### Conclusion
-If you add a number of profiles from within the video, "Rich" will produce ideal animation results. \
+If you can afford to create a number of profiles from within the video that you are trying to process, or create a large amount of profiles across many videos (i.e., multiple days of filming), _Rich_ tends to produce the best animation results amoung the three pipelines.

-However, when there are not enough profiles from within the video, "Rich" tends to produce less-than-ideal animation results.
-In this case, "Robust" and "RP" will produce better results. \
+However, if you are unable (due to time constraint or otherwise) to create profiles from within the video that you want to process, _Robust_ and _RP_ will produce better results.

-When there are a small number of profiles, "Robust" is the best option.
-As the number of profiles increases, "Rich" and "RP"" become more effective.
-"Rich" is preferable when there are a number sufficient of profiles, although "RP" is often superior when there are positional changes between the camera and actors.\
+When there are a small number of profiles (>10), _Robust_ is often the best option.
+As the number of profiles increases, _Rich_ and _RP_ become more effective.

-Also, when processing the videos of another actor, you can make the animation result less likely to break down by selecting "Robust".
+Also, when processing the videos of another actor, you can make the animation result less likely to break down by selecting _Robust_.